We have updated our policy for missed appointments, please view it here

 How does diabetes affect my vision?

 The American Diabetic Association reports that over 25 million people of all ages in the United States have diabetes.
-Unfortunately, one third of this statistic has not been formally diagnosed.
+Unfortunately, one-third of this statistic has not been formally diagnosed.
 This disease is responsible for thousands of reported cases of blindness yearly.
 Diabetes affects many parts of the body, including the eyes.
-Many diabetics only report minor problems such as slight changes to vision, however some patients may develop cataracts at an earlier rate and are also at risk of developing eye diseases such as glaucoma and diabetic retinopathy.
+Many diabetics only report minor problems such as slight changes to vision; however, some patients may develop cataracts at an earlier rate and are also at risk of developing eye diseases such as glaucoma and diabetic retinopathy.

 What is diabetic retinopathy?

 Diabetic retinopathy is the most common diabetic eye disease that can cause damage to blood vessels in the back of the eye, also known as the retina.
 All patients diagnosed with diabetes are at risk for developing retinopathy.
-Some of the risk factors for developing retinopathy include poor blood sugar control, obesity, high blood pressure and even gender.
+Some of the risk factors for developing retinopathy include poor blood sugar control, obesity, high blood pressure, and even gender.
 Pregnant women with diabetes are also at increased risk for diabetic retinopathy.
-There are two types of diabetic retinopathy, proliferative and nonproliferative.
+There are two types of diabetic retinopathy: proliferative and nonproliferative.

 What should I expect during my eye exam?